ringbooker/.github/profile/README.md

 # RingBooker

-RingBooker is building a voice AI agent for salons, spas, med spas, and appointment-based local businesses.
+RingBooker is an AI receptionist for nail salons, hair salons, day spas, med spas, and beauty clinics.

-Our focus is simple: help beauty businesses capture missed calls, after-hours inquiries, peak-hour overflow, and booking intent without replacing the human team or changing the phone number customers already call.
+Built to capture missed calls, after-hours inquiries, peak-hour overflow, and booking intent — on the current business number, without replacing the human team or changing the workflow.

-RingBooker is designed around real phone-call workflows:
+Designed around real phone-call patterns in beauty businesses:

-- keep the current business phone number
-- missed calls
+- Current number via call forwarding — no new number needed
-- after-hours call coverage
+- After-hours call coverage
-- peak-hour overflow
+- Peak-hour overflow
-- appointment requests
+- Booking and appointment capture
-- reschedules
+- Reschedule and cancellation handling
-- service and consultation inquiries
+- Service, pricing, and consultation inquiries
-- human handoff
+- Human handoff with full call context
-- structured call summaries
+- Structured call summaries

 Learn more at [ringbooker.com](https://ringbooker.com).